 Syncing my vault across desktop and mobile

 Obsidian works on both desktop and mobile.
-Since Obsidian is actually just a collection of markdown files, file sync or cloud service can be used.
+Since Obsidian is actually just a collection of markdown files any file sync or cloud service can be used.
 I back-up my vault from time to time to a personal GitHub repository.
 For synching I use Google Drive, this includes the Google Drive Desktop program I use on Windows, and the DriveSync app on Android.

 I wrote a more detailed comparison of different ways to sync Obsidian and the setup I use here.